MilanPatel718/LOLS-Compression/README.md

 Running the Code:
 First you must compile the code running make using the included Makefile.
-This code is then run using command line arguments.
-In class, Professor Tjang seemed to have disagreements with Professor Franscisco on how the code should be run.
-He ultimately said that it could be run as such if we chose to do so:
+This code is then run using command line arguments:
 ./compressR_LOLS Text.txt 5 (Only an example)
 ./compressT_LOLS Text.txt 5 (Only an example)
 This is how the code should be run on the command line and how it will output desired results.